Popping noises at night

 Q: I have a four year old house with a basement in NC.
 The first floor is all hardwood.
 Probably nailed down.
-For the past month, there are these loud popping sound that seems to come from the floor every once in a while, but only at night, after 11 PM.
+For the past month, there is this loud popping sound that seems to come from the floor every once in a while, but only at night, after 11 PM.
 It happens a few times to a dozen times per night.
 One popping sound at a time.
-It is scaring my dog crazy.
-Is this temperature/contraction related?
-Our central air turns from 68 degrees to 63ish at night.

 A: Yes, it indicates contraction of some boards because the tongue and groove were milled a bit too snug.
 Is the floor also 4 years old?